 I think people confuse his idea of the invisible hand with laissez-faire.
-The invisible hand is more about unintended consequences of individual action on society as a whole.
-While laissez-faire is a philosophy where the government is hands off business.
+The invisible hand is more about the unintended consequences of individual action on society as a whole.
+While laissez-faire is a philosophy where the government is hands-off business.
 And does not compete, regulate, tax business excessively.
-Similar ideas but slightly different focus.
-The classical liberal thinkers like Adam Smith wanted to answer the question how to maximizes your happiness.
+Similar ideas but a slightly different focus.
+The classical liberal thinkers like Adam Smith wanted to answer the question of how to maximizes your happiness.

 The origins of laissez-faire

 This French word import dates back several hundred years.
-It comes from M. Le Gendre when he and some French business leaders where asked my the French Mercantilist economic minister what the government could do to help their business.
+It comes from M. Le Gendre when he and some French business leaders were asked my the French Mercantilist economic minister what the government could do to help their business.
 His reply was laissez-faire, lets us be.
-Every job creator, knows the best thing government can do is let the markets work.
+Every job creator knows the best thing government can do is let the markets work.
 Vincent de Gournay was the French 1750s version of Ronald Reagan.
-The French commerce minster fought hard against encroaching government regulation.
+The French commerce minister fought hard against encroaching government regulation.
 He tried to deregulate business and the result was positive.
 We need this today.

 Leave it to itself has been the proper motto of public powers since the dawn of civilization.
 Appalling is the principle of seeking glory solely by debasing our neighbors.
 In it are but the malice and spitefulness of heart typical of fat cats; the public interest lies elsewhere.
 Leave it to itself, for the love of God.
 Leave it. – Colbert–Le Gendre – Journal économique 1751

-In English it first appear two years before Wealth of Nations, in 1774 in 1774, Principles of Trade by George Whatley, he coauthored the book with Benjamin Franklin.
+In English it first appears two years before Wealth of Nations, in 1774 in 1774, Principles of Trade by George Whatley, he co-authored the book with Benjamin Franklin.
 The first classical economics to use the term was Jeremy Bentham.